Colombian nationality law

-Colombian nationality is typically obtained by birth in Colombia when one of the parents is either a Colombian national or a Colombian legal resident, by birth abroad when at least one parent was born in Colombia, or by naturalization, as defined by Article 96 of the Constitution of Colombia and the Law 43-1993 as modified by Legislative Act 1 of 2002.
+Colombian nationality is typically obtained by birth in Colombia when one of the parents is either a Colombian national or a Colombian legal resident, by birth abroad when at least one parent is a Colombian national, or by naturalization, as defined by Article 96 of the Constitution of Colombia and the Law 43-1993 as modified by Legislative Act 1 of 2002.
 Colombian law differentiates between nationality and citizenship.
 Nationality is the attribute of the person in international law that describes their relationship to the State, whereas citizenship is given to those nationals (i.e. those that hold Colombian nationality) that have certain rights and responsibilities to the State.
 Article 98 of the Colombian constitution establishes that Colombian citizens are those nationals that are 18 years of age or older.
 Colombian citizens are entitled to vote in elections and exercise the public actions provided in the constitution.

 Nationality by birth

 Colombia does not grant automatic birthright citizenship.
 To obtain Colombian nationality at birth, a person must have at least one parent who is a national or legal resident of Colombia.

 A child born outside Colombia who has at least one Colombian parent can be registered as a Colombian national by birth, either upon returning to Colombia (for residents) or at a consulate abroad (for non-residents).